 PARTITION DESCRIPTION rootfs Separate for Recovery and Main.
-Use for executables, config files, usually small files that don't change often.
+Use for executables, config files, usually small files that don't change often and won't get written during normal operation.
 JFFS2 has the largest difference between best and worst case behaviour.
 Writing a single, small file is very fast, but hitting the limits can be painful (minutes to write a small file). /usr/local Use for files with frequent, small changes.
 Log files, statistics files, etc. The system uses this partition to maintain the settings and transfer statistics.
-Try not to exceed half the partition size to maintain fast response times. /opt Use for bulk storage.
-This partition should be used for large files which are written once and not modified on disk.
+This is also the default installation location for packages.
+Try not to exceed half the partition size to maintain fast response times. ∕opt Use for bulk storage.
+This partition should be used for large files which are written once and not modified often.
 With this usage pattern, UBIFS tends to show consistent performance over time.